billwestfall/dojo-center.github.io/docs/impact.md

 ### Personal Conflict Mastery: Emotional Savings and Long-Term Impact

 In a high-conflict personal situation, the use of emotional intelligence led to trust-building and cooperative decision-making.
-This avoided further litigation and resulted in significant financial savings while creating a positive, stable environment for the children.
+This avoided further litigation and resulted in significant financial savings while creating a positive, stable environment for the children involved.

 **Impact:**

 - Tens of thousands of dollars saved by avoiding further litigation.
-- Lasting co-parenting relationship built on trust, positively impacting the children.
+- Lasting co-parenting relationship built on trust, positively impacting the children involved.
-- Emotionally stable environment, supporting the children’s long-term well-being.
+- Emotionally stable environment, supporting the children’s long-term well-being and growth.

 ---